 So, I go into the kitchen and get a glass of water, and when I return, Danny is sitting on the far side of the couch.
 I just look at him and shake my head and point to the monster corner by the lamp.
 He knowingly obeyed.
 There was NO way I was sitting there.
 I just knew that spider would find its way back into the house and crawl all over me and into my ears, where it would lay its eggs below a big spider web with the word WILBUR: GREAT PIG! in the center.

-So, it’s like an hour later, and I’m on the floor with the dogs playing and Danny is lying on the couch, when suddenly I see him moving around.
+Like an hour later, I’m on the floor with the dogs playing and Danny is lying on the couch, when suddenly I see him moving around.
 He leaps off the couch and dives into the monster corner with a napkin.
 He tried SO hard to be nonchalant, but my monster detector went off.
 I cried, “Is it the spider???”

 Yes indeed folks.
 It was the fricking spider.
 It was crawling on his HEAD!
 Apparently, when he thought he’d gotten it the first time, the only thing he’d released back into the wild was air.
 Well, this time, he didn’t give the tarantula a second chance at life.
 He crushed that bugger in the napkin.
 My final words to Danny on the subject were, “And you thought I was ridiculous for not wanting to sit on that end of the couch….”